ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_effects/index.rst

 associated risk factor (e.g. there is X% chance you will observe a SBP
 >= 100 mm Hg for given BMI of 25 in adults).

-In general, we would model the risk-outcomes that is directly correlated (e.g. BMI -> IHD), but sometimes we consider add mediator to account for indirect relationship between a risk-cause pair. (e.g. BMI -> SBP -> IHD) In the example shown above, the direct effect is determined by risk effect
+In general, we would model the risk-outcomes that are directly causally related (e.g. BMI -> IHD), but sometimes we consider add mediator to account for indirect relationship between a risk-cause pair. (e.g. BMI -> SBP -> IHD) In the example shown above, the direct effect is determined by risk effect